jasondilworth/eleventy-base-blog/posts/thirdpost.md

 ---
-title: This is my third post.
+title: Ethics.
-description: This is a post on My Blog about win-win survival strategies.
+description: Design in the capita.
 date: 2018-08-24
 tags:
   - second-tag